ebikatsudon/VTubeStudio/NVIDIA-Webcam-Tracker.md

 ## What CPU/GPU usage can I expect?

 It depends on your CPU/GPU, but it should be fairly minimal, even at high framerates.
 On my RTX 3080, running the tracker at 60 FPS, both CPU and GPU usage stay below 5%.

+A lot of the tracking system (but not all of it) can be executed on the machine-learning-optimized **tensor-cores** of your NVIDIA RTX GPU.
+They aren't used by most video games, so they don't interfere with your gaming.

 Will add more data here once more people test it with different GPUs.